A

 Spleen: T.S.
 Eliot

-Spoon River Anthology (26 selections): Edgar Lee Masters
+Spoon River Anthology: Edgar Lee Masters

 The Spring: Thomas Carew